joaofavoretti/BLINK/README.md

     After:
     [X] Create a new api key
     [X] Create a script to make the request
-[ ] Store some of the URLs in the database
+[X] Store the entries in the database
     Before:
     [X] Create a non-relational database
     [X] Integrate it with python